 In order to appropriately measure the progress of all students and all schools in serving those students, ESSA lays out that all students must participate in the statewide assessment.
 South Dakota takes this responsibility seriously and overall has achieved statewide participation rates of more than 99 percent.

 Yet not all schools and districts have consistently met this bar since Smarter Balanced testing began in 2014-15.
 Being a small state with small districts and a small number of districts, SD DOE closely tracks participation and provides the appropriate supports and outreach to districts that fail to meet the bar either at the school or district level as a whole, or for a particular subgroup of students.
 Virtually every district falling below the 95 percent requirement has not met the bar for unique reasons, and SD DOE believes those situations should be addressed on an individual basis.
-Schools not meeting participation requirements for their all students group or for specific subgroups are selected for additional targeted assistance and monitoring by South Dakota’s assessment team during state testing, as detailed in the state’s peer review submission.
+Schools not meeting participation requirements for their All Students group or for specific subgroups are selected for additional targeted assistance and monitoring by South Dakota’s assessment team during state testing, as detailed in the state’s peer review submission.

 Following the prescription in ESSA, SD DOE will calculate student achievement rates out of 95 percent of accountable students eligible to test annually, or those who participated, whichever is higher.
 SD DOE will also notify each district individually and work with the district to craft an improvement plan designed to address the reasons for which the district failed to test the required number of students.